Skip to main content

 Our History

-The medical school opened its doors in 1925, and less than a year later, Strong Memorial Hospital followed suit.
-Strong began as a 250-bed community teaching hospital.
-Since its beginnings over 95 years ago, Strong has expanded to include a wide array of facilities allowing for the delivery of a broad spectrum of high-quality, advanced medical care in a compassionate patient and family-focused environment.
-Strong has integrated the Golisano Children’s Hospital into its site while additional new and expanded facilities include Ambulatory Care, the Emergency Department, the URMC Ambulatory Surgery Center, and the Wilmot Cancer Institute, among many others.
+The medical school opened in 1925, and Strong followed less than a year later as a 250-bed community teaching hospital.
+Over more than 95 years, Strong has grown to include URochester Medicine Golisano Children’s Hospital and expanded facilities such as Ambulatory Care, an Emergency Department, the Ambulatory Surgery Center, Wilmot Cancer Institute, and many others.

 Today, Strong is an award-winning hospital accommodating approximately 886 acute inpatients and over 39,000 annual admissions.
 Strong serves patients’ needs as both a community hospital delivering traditional and established medical care services along with highly specialized and advanced medical treatments.
 True to its heritage, Strong continues to strive for innovative, transformational care that defines Medicine of the Highest Order.